Extended coverage of the Compensation Fund

-The Fonds d’indemnisation des services financiers (financial services compensation fund) may compensate victims of fraud who conduct business with insurance of persons, mutual fund or scholarship plan representatives, claims adjusters or financial planners.
+The Fonds d’indemnisation des services financiers (financial services compensation fund) may compensate victims of fraud who conduct business with insurance, mutual fund or scholarship plan representatives, claims adjusters or financial planners.

-The AMF proceeds with the assessment of claims, renders a decision on the eligibility of victims to receive compensation through the fund and determines the amount to be paid.
+The AMF assesses claims, renders a decision on the eligibility of victims to receive compensation through the fund and determines the amount to be paid.

 The maximum compensation payable to consumers is $200,000 per claim through amounts accumulated in the fund, which is financed through compulsory annual contributions paid by certain firms and representatives registered with the AMF.